tuub/identifiers-enduring-submission/README.md

 ### Installing the add-on by copying its code into your overlays

-Copy the files within the [jspui/src](https://github.com/the-library-code/identifiers-enduring-submission/tree/dspace-5.8-addition/jspui/src)- and [api/src](https://github.com/the-library-code/identifiers-enduring-submission/tree/dspace-5.8-addition/api/src)-directory into your overlays (`[dspace-src]/dspace/modules/additions/src/...` and `[dspace-src]/dspace/modules/jspui/src/...`).
+Copy the files within the directories [jspui/src](https://github.com/the-library-code/identifiers-enduring-submission/tree/dspace-5.8-addition/jspui/src) and [api/src](https://github.com/the-library-code/identifiers-enduring-submission/tree/dspace-5.8-addition/api/src) into your overlays (`[dspace-src]/dspace/modules/additions/src/...` and `[dspace-src]/dspace/modules/jspui/src/...`).
 Please pay attention to not overwrite locally changed files.
 Add the content of the file [additional-Messages.properties](https://github.com/the-library-code/identifiers-enduring-submission/blob/dspace-5.8-addition/additional-Messages.properties) to your message catalog.
 Your message catalog is located either under `[dspace-src]/dspace/modules/jspui/src/main/resources/Messages.properties` or `[dspace-src]/dspace-api/src/main/resources/Messages.properties`.
 Change your configuration as described in the following section of this readme, recompile and update DSpace, and restart Tomcat to finish the installation.

 This add-on added the following files: